Non-residents and capital gains tax

 If you are temporarily non-resident then, in the tax year of your return to the UK, any gains or losses realised during your period of non-residence (including in an overseas part of a split year), become chargeable to CGT in the tax year of return.
 These rules aim to prevent people from leaving the UK to dispose of an asset just to avoid CGT.

-You may be able to get double tax relief if you have paid foreign taxes on these gains.
+You may be able to get double tax relief if you have paid foreign tax on these gains.

 Normally, no tax charge arises if the asset that was sold during the period of temporary non-residence was acquired during that same period.
 In practice, this means that only disposals of assets held prior to leaving the UK are in scope.

-If you have a gain which is brought within scope of UK CGT under the temporary non-residence regime, it is deemed to arise in the year in which you resume UK residence.
-You would therefore have an annual exempt amount (£3,000 for 2024/25) available for that year.
+If you have a gain which is brought within scope of UK capital gains tax under the temporary non-residence regime, it is deemed to arise in the year in which you resume UK residence.
+Your gain would therefore be calculated based on the UK capital gains tax rates that apply in the year you resume UK residence.

 Disposals of UK land and property

-From 6 April 2019, non-residents were brought within scope of CGT on disposals of all UK land and property.
-Prior to this, between 6 April 2015 and 5 April 2019, non-resident CGT (NRCGT) applied to disposals of UK residential property by individuals who were not resident in the UK for the tax year of disposal.
+From 6 April 2019, non-residents were brought within scope of capital gains tax on disposals of all UK land and property.
+Prior to this, between 6 April 2015 and 5 April 2019, non-resident capital gains tax (NRCGT) applied to disposals of UK residential property by individuals who were not resident in the UK for the tax year of disposal.

-If you are non-resident and you are liable to CGT on a disposal of UK land or property (or, from 6 April 2015 to 5 April 2019, UK residential property) then you may not need to pay tax on the whole gain.
+If you are non-resident and you are liable to capital gains tax on a disposal of UK land or property (or, from 6 April 2015 to 5 April 2019, UK residential property) then you may not need to pay tax on the whole gain.
+However, if you return to the UK within 5 years, this might mean extra tax becomes payable in the year you return.
+This is a complex area and you should consider taking professional advice.

 Disposals of UK residential properties from 6 April 2015